 Another great way to work with your competitors is to write about or interview the most influential competitors.
 Find influential personal trainers in your niche and either quote them in a blog or interview them for a blog.
 Then share your content on social media and tag them in it.

 Disclaimer: If your site looks like crap and not professional, influencers won’t be interested in shouting about how you mentioned them.
 People of influence like to associate themselves with professionals and a DIY website screams “I’m making it up as I go along”.

 This one is a no brainer.
 Ask your existing clients who only train with you once or twice per week to let you program their other workouts for them as part of an online training service.

-Get in touch with past client using the simple 9 word email template (requires a free Learn account) to restart a conversation and perhaps offer your online training services to those who show interest.
+Get in touch with past client using a simple 9 word email template to restart a conversation and perhaps offer your online training services to those who show interest.

 Remember, don’t just hit people with an offer.
 How would you feel if a company hadn’t spoken to you in six months and then popped up in your inbox with an offer.

 Start a conversation and see if you can actually help them.
 Often, you might even find that they don’t need you, they need something or someone else.
 If that’s the case, tell them.
 Or better yet, connect them with someone you think is better suited for the job.

 5. Social Media

 Last but not least, and something you’ve probably already tried, social media marketing.
 While there are some tips to get more clients from social media in the previous 4 steps, we’re going to learn some more social media specific tricks to find people who are already looking for you.